genocideprevention.eu

 PUBLICATION- Negotiations, dialogue and mediation: Which approach leads to intra-state peace?

 The blogpost of the Berghof Foundation explores the differences of dialogue, negotiation and mediation.
-Click here
+Click here.

 INFOGRAPHICS- Dialogue vs Debate